siran/writing/posts/A New Vision On Money/A New Vision Of Money - 102 The desire to possess.md

 ---
-title: On Money - 2.
+title: A New Vision Of Money - 2.
 The desire to possess
 date: 2024-08-28 10:28:29
 tags:
   - money